echo2echo/Perl-Web-Images/README.md

         $ identify -version

-When run, this script (resize_images.pl) will create or overwrite the existing thumb images named "thumb_*"
+When run, this script (resize_images.pl) will create or overwrite thumb images named "thumb_*"

 Run the chmod (permissions) command as follows to give permission to run the script